Cyprus: UN-mediated talks fail to bridge gap between Turkish, Greek Cypriots | DW | 29.04.2021

 Cyprus has been divided since 1974 when Turkey occupied the northern third of the island.
 This was triggered by a coup orchestrated by an Athens-backed junta hoping to annex the island to Greece.

 The Turkish-occupied zone later declared independence, while remaining heavily reliant on the Turkish mainland.
-Only Turkey recognizes the breakaway state in Northern Cyprus.
+Only Turkey recognizes the breakaway state of Northern Cyprus.

 A UN-controlled buffer zone separates the breakaway state from areas controlled by the EU member the Republic of Cyprus in the south.